karsonkevin2/AlertLife/README.md

 # AlertLife

 Final project designed for an embedded systems class.
+Designed and constructed with Zain Khan.

 A poster report can be found under https://github.com/karsonkevin2/AlertLife/blob/main/Embedded%20Poster.pptx